Hertford: History

 The four texts which mention the fortification of Hertford agree that the northern burh was founded around St. Martin's Day (or Martinmas), and the southern burh built between the following rogationtide and midsummer.
 All four texts present these events within a single paragraph, without indicating that a new year has started.
 Some sources take this to mean that the northern burh was built around the feast of St Martin of Tours on 11 November and the southern burh in the spring of the following year.
 Thorpe (1861) proposed that the St Martin's Day in question was more likely to be 14 April, which was formerly marked as the anniversary of St Martin the Confessor, which would place the construction of the northern burh around April and the southern burh in May and June of the same year.)

 By the time of the Domesday Book, Hertford had two churches, two markets and three mills.
 The Normans began work on Hertford Castle, and Hertford Priory was founded by Ralph de Limesy.
 King Henry II rebuilt the castle in stone, but in 1216, during the First Barons' War, it was besieged and captured after 25 days by Prince Louis of France.
 The castle was regularly visited by English royalty and in 1358, Queen Isabella, wife of Edward II, died there.
-The priory was dissolved in 1536 and subsequently demolished and in 1563, the Parliament of England met at the castle because of an outbreak of plague in London.
+The priory was dissolved in 1536 and subsequently demolished.
+In 1563, the Parliament of England met at the castle because of an outbreak of plague in London.

 Hertford grew and prospered as a market and county town; communication was improved by the construction of the Lea Navigation Canal in 1767 and the arrival of the railway in 1843.
 The Port Hill drill hall was completed in 1898 and Yeomanry House was brought into military use in 1910.

-Hartford, Connecticut is named after Hertford.
+Samuel Stone was born in Fore Street, Hertford in 1602.
+He became a Puritan minister and emigrated to America, where he settled at a Native American community called Saukiog in Connecticut.
+He was instrumental in developing the community into a city, renaming it Hartford in 1637, after his birthplace.
+A statue of Samuel Stone was erected in The Wash in the centre of Hertford in 1999.